|Value||Eligibility||Open date||Close date|

 a.
 The Scholarship recipient may not normally conduct research overseas within the first six months of award.

 b.
 The Scholarship holder may conduct up to 12 months of their research outside Australia.
-Approval must be sought from the student's supervisor, Head of School and the Faculty via application to the Higher Degree by Research Administration Centre (HDRAC), and will only be granted if the research is essential for completion of the degree.
+Approval must be sought from the student's supervisor, and Associate Dean (Research Education) via application to the Higher Degree by Research Administration Centre (HDRAC), and will only be granted if the research is essential for completion of the degree.
 All periods of overseas research are cumulative and will be counted towards a student's candidature.
 Students must remain enrolled full-time at the University and receive approval to count time away.

 a.
 The Scholarship recipient cannot suspend their award within their first six months of study, unless a legislative provision applies.

 b.
 The Scholarship recipient may apply for up to 12 months suspension of the Scholarship for any reason during the tenure of the Scholarship.
 Periods of Scholarship suspension are cumulative and failure to resume study after suspension will result in the award being terminated.
-Approval must be sought from the student's supervisor, Head of School and the Faculty via application to the Higher Degree by Research Administration Centre (HDRAC).
+Approval must be sought from the student's supervisor and Associate Dean (Research Education) via application to the Higher Degree by Research Administration Centre (HDRAC).
 Periods of study towards the degree during suspension of the Scholarship will be deducted from the maximum tenure of the Scholarship.

 a.
 The Scholarship recipient must notify HDRAC, and their supervisor promptly of any planned changes to their enrolment including but not limited to: attendance pattern, suspension, leave of absence, withdrawal, course transfer, and candidature upgrade or downgrade.
 If the award holder does not provide notice of the changes identified above, the University may require repayment of any overpaid stipend.

 a.
 If a successful applicant converts from a Masters by Research to a PhD or vice-versa, the maximum duration of the Scholarship becomes that of the new candidature.